OrianaVenture/VentureValheim/MutedMist/README.md

 ## Introduction

-This mod increases the transparency of the Mistland mist making it see through.
+This mod increases the transparency of the Mistland mist making it see through (configurable).
 May help with motion sickness.

+## Features

+Contains one configuration option ``TransparencyIntensity`` to control the alpha value of the mist particle effect material.
+A value of 0 will hide the mist.
+A value of 1 will use the default vanilla transparency.

 ## Installation

-This mod is client side and has no configuration options.
+This mod is client side but when installed on a server will enforce configuration.
+To allow individual configuration do not install on your server.
+Live updates to the configurations will take immediate effect.

 ## Changelog

+### 0.2.0

+* Added a configuration option.
+Now requires Jotunn.
+Previous version still works.

 ### 0.1.0